コンテンツにスキップ

-Nagatsuka: I started working at KAAT as an artistic advisor in April 2019, and was appointed artistic director in April 2021.
+Nagatsuka: I started working at KAAT as an artistic advisor in April 2019, and was appointed artistic director in April 2021, a position I hold to this day.

-- You have been working on this project from a multifaceted perspective, based on your career thus far.
+- You are working on this project from a multifaceted perspective, based on your career thus far.
 How do you feel looking back on it?

-Nagatsuka : It went by so quickly.
-However, when I took over, the COVID-19 pandemic was spreading, so I think it was hard for the staff to deal with that.
+Nagatsuka : It's gone by so quickly.
+However, when I took over, COVID-19 was spreading, so I imagine it was difficult for the staff as they had to deal with that as well.
 Even if that wasn't the case, when the artistic director changes, the guidelines and public relations style are completely renewed.

 -What is the KAAT Kanagawa Tour Project?

-Nagatsuka : It is an attempt with the goal of going to meet everyone, getting people in the prefecture to know about KAAT, and getting them interested in theater.
-Starting in 2021, we will take the works we created at KAAT out of the theater and tour around Kanagawa Prefecture.
+Nagatsuka: It is an attempt with the goal of going to meet everyone, and using that as an opportunity to let people in the prefecture know about KAAT and get them interested in theater.
+Starting in 2021, we will take the works created at KAAT out of the theater and tour Kanagawa Prefecture.

-In February and March 2024, as the second part of the project, I will be performing a double feature of my new works, "Beauty and the Beast of Mt.
-Hakone" and "The Little Mermaid of the Miura Peninsula," which I wrote incorporating legends and episodes from various regions of the prefecture, in Zama, Kawasaki, Odawara, Zushi, and Chigasaki.
-By fusing famous Western stories with Kanagawa, I have created an entertaining work that can be used as an entry point to a theatrical experience.
+In February and March 2024, as the second part of the project, I will be performing a double feature of my new works, "Beauty and the Beast of Mount Hakone" and "The Mermaid of the Miura Peninsula," which I have written incorporating legends and stories from various parts of the prefecture, in Zama, Kawasaki, Odawara, Zushi, and Chigasaki.
+By fusing famous Western stories with Kanagawa, I have created an entertaining production that will serve as a gateway to the theatrical experience.

---There seem to be a lot of ideas put into place by the theater.
+- There are a lot of tricks put into place by the theater.

-Nagatsuka : Even though the situation is changing by the minute, we are trying not to stop moving forward and sending out messages.
+Nagatsuka : Even though the situation is changing every moment, we are trying not to stop moving forward and communicating.

-As a result of our continued efforts, we have finally started to see each other's faces a little more recently, and we are beginning to get a sense of connection with the local community.
-Although it's still just the beginning.
+As a result of our continued efforts, we have finally begun to see each other's faces a little more recently, and have begun to feel a sense of connection with the local community.
+Although it is still just the beginning.

 - The quarterly magazine "KAAT PAPER" is also a tool that is typical of Mr. Nagatsuka.
 I like how it embodies KAAT's focus on things, people, and towns.

-Thank you very much.
-Initially, I was always there from the planning meetings, but as our goals started to sink in, the editorial staff is now taking the lead in the production.
+Nagatsuka: Thank you very much.
+Initially, I was always there from the planning meetings, but as our goals have become more widely understood, the production is now led by the editorial staff.

 - It's a very interesting read, but what are you particular about when planning this project?

-Nagatsuka: I try to meet at least two people from new genres and from the town every issue.
-I believe that only by meeting face to face can we understand each other and that certain things can come from conversation.
-I've had conversations with many people up until now, but finally I'm going to have a collaboration event with TSUBAKI Shokudo's Tsubaki Naoki.
+Nagatsuka: Every issue, I try to meet two or more people from new genres and local communities.
+I believe that only by meeting face-to-face can we understand each other, and that certain things can be born from dialogue.
+I've had conversations with many people up until now, but I'm finally going to hold a collaborative event with Naoki Tsubaki of TSUBAKI Shokudo.

-Thanks to Nagatsuka's article, the long-awaited "KAAT Marche" will be held at the KAAT Atrium.
-Tsubaki's activities to enliven the city of Yokohama with the theme of local production and consumption have a lot in common with KAAT, so I'm looking forward to it too.
+Nagatsuka 's article led to the decision to hold the long-awaited "KAAT Marche" at the KAAT Atrium.
+Tsubaki's activities, which enliven the city of Yokohama with the theme of local production and consumption, have much in common with KAAT, so I'm looking forward to it too.

-In addition, Nobumasa Takahashi (※), Chairman of the Yokohama Chinatown Development Association Cooperative Association, who was featured in the inaugural issue (Autumn 2021 issue), still places lanterns at KAAT during the Chinese New Year.
-I hope to think of more and more new initiatives with Chinatown.
-It is important not to be satisfied with doing it once, but to deepen and continue the relationship, so I would like to continue to meet and work with people.
+Additionally, Takahashi Nobumasa (※), chairman of the Yokohama Chinatown Development Association, who appeared in our inaugural issue (Autumn 2021), still places lanterns at KAAT during the Chinese New Year.
+I hope to continue thinking of new initiatives with Chinatown.
+It's important not to be satisfied with just doing it once, but to deepen and continue our relationship, so I hope to continue meeting people and reaching out to them.

-*Job titles are as of the time of the interview.
+*Job titles are as of the time of interview.

 [KAAT Marche]